zen-xu/ghostty/README.md

 as if the configuration had not been set, so this is the best place to look if something isn't working.

-Eventually, we'll have a better mecanism for showing errors to the user.
+Eventually, we'll have a better mechanism for showing errors to the user.

 ### Shell Integration